 The physicians providing this care are among the best in their field, drawing on state-of-the-art research and clinical trials conducted at the Icahn School of Medicine at Mount Sinai to offer our patients the very newest diagnostics and treatment options.
 These specialists work with a highly skilled team of Mount Sinai experts—including neurologists, psychiatrists, neuropsychologists, and neuroscientists—who recognize that each patient is different, and work together to design the right treatment plan for your personal needs.

-Neurosurgery and Neurology at The Mount Sinai Hospital rank 12th in the nation, for neurological surgery, according to the 2020-2021 "Best Hospitals" issue of U.S. News & World Report, an honor that follows a long, distinguished history of achievements in patient care.
+Neurology and Neurosurgery at The Mount Sinai Hospital rank 10th in the nation according to U.S. News & World Report in 2021-22.
 Our inpatient neurology service opened in 1900 under the direction of Bernard Sachs, MD—known for first describing Tay-Sachs disease—who was succeeded by a number of Mount Sinai physicians who advanced the field of neurology with breakthrough observations and insights.

 We are committed to putting this synthesis of experience, advanced research, and scientific resources to work for you.
 Being a Mount Sinai patient means having access to this highest level of expertise, compassion, and science.
 Our goal is to improve the lives of patients living with neurological conditions today, and to develop new and better therapies for the future.